ksooooza/react-router-intro/README.md

 ![React Router Logo](./react-router-logo.png)

-## Learning Objectives

-- Use React Router's `BrowserRouter`, `Link`, `Route`, `Redirect`, and `Switch` components to add navigation to a React application
-- Use URL parameters to navigate to specific pages in React
-- Review the React component lifecycle and use lifecycle methods to integrate with API calls

-## Framing (5 min / 0:05)

 Up to this point, our React applications have been limited in size, allowing us to use basic control flow in our components' render methods to determine what gets rendered to our users.
 However, as our React applications grow in size and